sazima1/sazima-nvim/README.md

-# Nvim Config
+# Neovim Config

 ## Introduction

-This is my personal Neovim Config that I use at home.
-A similar config can be found on my [work Github](https://github.com/sazima1).
+Neovim is a forked version of Vim that has developed along side it with the goal of further customization options and better plugin support and development.

 ## Goal